ni/nidaqmx-python/docs/grpc_session_options.rst

   $ python -m pip install nidaqmx[grpc]

-Every NI-DAQmx gRPC object is created from a ``grpc.Channel`` that you build and pass to :py:class:`nidaqmx.GrpcSessionOptions`.
+Every NI-DAQmx gRPC object is created from a :py:class:`grpc.Channel` that you build and pass to :py:class:`nidaqmx.GrpcSessionOptions`.
 The constructors for :py:class:`nidaqmx.Task`, :py:class:`nidaqmx.Scale`, and other classes accept a ``grpc_options`` parameter, and :py:meth:`nidaqmx.system.System.remote` accepts one to access the remote DAQmx system.
 You own the